 - 5 Tips for self-study speaking English Naturally

 3. The third common mistake: You’re waiting for the perfect version of yourself

 You want to speak in front of a crowd, you want to enter a speech contest.
 But wait, you need to wait until your pronunciation is better, you are not confident with it right now.
 And just like that, you wait from day to day, wait until you are really good before taking part in a competition, speaking in front of the crowd.

 However, the day when you become perfect will never come.
 You will never be satisfied with your abilities.
 Self-doubt will cling and keep you from making progress.
 The solution is to remember that mistakes are inevitable.
 No matter how many mistakes you make, you can at least be proud of yourself for having the courage to speak to a native speaker, and take part in an English-speaking contest instead of waiting for the perfect version of yourself and doing nothing

-4. You judge your progress against other people’s
+4. The fourth common mistake: You judge your progress against other people’s

 Comparing yourself with other learners is inevitable, but you shouldn’t let that comparison generate negative emotions in you.
 Learning English is not a race and everyone has their own goals and methods.
 What works for them may not work for you.
 Don’t feel pressured to follow all the methods you learn online without knowing if they really work for you.
 It makes no sense to judge yourself by someone else’s yardstick.

 5. The fifth common mistake: You don’t practice consistently